Jacksonville Tea Men: American Soccer League and United Soccer League (1983-84)

 Though it had operated since 1933, the ASL was barely hanging on in the early '80s after a long period of decline.
 The Tea Men were one of just six teams in the league heading into its 1983 season.
-Despite the fact that Lipton now had nothing to do with the team at all, new owner Ingo Krieg kept the Tea Men name to try to win over existing "Teas" fans.
+Despite the fact that Lipton now had nothing to do with the team at all, new owner Ingo Krieg retained the Tea Men name to try to keep existing "Teas" fans coming out to games.
 Dennis Viollet stayed in town and assumed head coaching duties for the ASL Tea Men, and four players from the 1982 NASL team would also stay in northern Florida to join him.
-The reborn Tea Men were the class of the league, finishing the regular season with an 18-7 record (five wins better than the second best team) and winning the championship finals two games to one over the Pennsylvania Stoners.
+The reborn Tea Men were the class of the league, finishing the regular season with an 18–7 record (five wins better than the second best team) and winning the championship finals two games to one over the Pennsylvania Stoners.

 At the ASL's annual meetings the following January, a dispute arose over rights to an expansion franchise in Fort Lauderdale.
-Krieg chaired the league's expansion committee, which had granted franchise rights to a group led by former Strikers and Miami Toros player Ronnie Sharp.
-However, ASL by-laws allowed dormant owners to retain voting privileges and territorial rights, and the owner of the dormant Miami Americans franchise wanted to run a Fort Lauderdale expansion franchise.
+Krieg chaired the league's expansion committee, which had granted franchise rights to a group led by retired NASL all-star Ronnie Sharp.
+However, ASL by-laws allowed dormant owners to retain voting privileges and territorial rights, and the owner of a dormant Miami franchise wanted to run the Fort Lauderdale expansion effort.
 Krieg was fed up with a power structure that allowed inactive owners to have a say over the direction of the struggling league, and he worked over the weekend with the owner of the Dallas Americans, Bill Spears, to lay the groundwork for a more stable and financially sound second division organization to be called the United Soccer League.
-Over the course of the spring, the USL attracted three defectors from the ASL (The Tea Men, Dallas Americans and Rochester Flash) as well as two clubs that were effectively carrying on ASL operations in their towns but had re-organized and re-branded (the Charlotte Gold and Oklahoma City Stampede).
-Four new organizations would play in the new league as well (including Sharp's Fort Lauderdale group).
+Over the course of the spring, the USL attracted three defectors from the ASL (The Tea Men, Dallas Americans and Rochester Flash) and two clubs that were effectively carrying on ASL operations in their towns but had re-organized and re-branded (the Charlotte Gold and Oklahoma City Stampede).
+Four new organizations would play in the new league as well (including Sharp's Fort Lauderdale Sun).
 The ASL was left with no active teams and closed down.